mkazuyuki/mssql2017/traditional.md

 		4. By default, the FIP resource is not dependent on any other resources.
 Follow the default dependency and click Next.
 		5. Use the default options and click Next.
 		6. Provide a floating IP address that is not used by any other network element.
 Click Finish.
-		7. Again click Add to add a mirror disk resource.
+		7. Again click Add to add a Disk Resource.
 		8. In the next window, to add a Mirror Disk Resource (MD) select "Mirror Disk resource" from the drop down list.
 Click Next.
 		9. Again, follow the default dependency.
 Click Next.
 		10. Use the default options and click Next.